SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Around the Horn Brewing Company

-They don't take themselves too seriously but know how to make incredible beers.
+They don't take themselves too seriously, but they do know how to make incredible beers.

 They also offer a small selection of items on their food menu.
 You'll find some shareable items, salads, and a few sandwiches.